TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

             ```
 2. The percentage distribution of mentors to retirees after expanding the mentorship to include those born in 1964
 <img src = "images/percent_expanded_mentors_to_retirees.png" weight="40%" height="20%">

+Expanding the mentorship selection query to include those born in 1964 increases the mentorship pool to 19,905 possible mentors, or 22% of the retirement pool.
+In addition, Pewlett-Hackard may want to seek out local or regional universities to recruit their pool of engineers.
+The analysis shows engineer positions make up a large portion of those riding the "silver tsunami".
+Due to the significant number of senior engineers anticipated to retire in the next three years, the company may also want to initiate a mentorship program with this group of retirees in order to build their next senior level engineers before they department the company.